micahcantor/stlc/README.md

 This repository contains an implementation for a small, typed Scheme-like language based on the presentation of the simply typed lambda calculus in the book Types and Programming Languages.

+It uses a straight-forward environment-passing style for the evaluator and typechecker rather than the substitution model used in TaPL.
+The environment is mutable to enable recursive bindings and `define` statements.
 Its main features include single-parameter functions with automatic currying and product types (tuples).
 Some examples may be found below:

 ## Examples